casstanje/casstanje-shell/README.md

     - [brightnessctl](https://archlinux.org/packages/extra/x86_64/brightnessctl/)

 ## TODO
+### Fixes / Bugs
+- Bunch of layout problems in the notification list, including text going out of bounds on action buttons, and images not scaling correctly
+- Wrap text on notif popups instead of clipping
 ### Features
 - Seperate the user's settings, and the settings definition.
 Basically, have a settings.json that defines which settings exists, and a user-settings.json that defines what values the user has chosen
 - Notification sounds
+- Clicking on notification popups should trigger their action

 ## FAQ
 ### Why rofi??
 Are you too lazy to make your own app launcher?????